 Today’s HVAC technology allows for easy climate control, including humidity regulation.
 Ideal rates are between 30 and 60 percent.
 Higher than that, and condensation will be a problem.
 Lower and you’ll suffer the consequences of too-dry air, including workers with cold-like symptoms.
 Smoak’s Comfort Control can help you select the perfect humidity solution for your facility.

-Click this link to schedule a heating and cooling commercial services or call 843-556-9550 today.
+Schedule HVAC commercial services or call 843-556-9550 today.
 Smoak’s Comfort Control techs are experts at solving HVAC problems throughout the Charleston area.